Bog Wallow Ambush: Union

-The action
+The Ambush

 On December 4, 1861, 3rd New Jersey Infantry troops stretched two telegraph wires across Braddock Road at the eastern end of a "perfect bog hole" to dismount riders of the Georgia Hussars in the middle of the night.
 A "sheet of fire" erupted from the tree line along the swamp's edge when this happened; the Confederates returned fire and escaped, with casualties on both sides.

-Results
+Aftermath

 This was a small unit action of no strategic importance and resulted in only light casualties.
 However, it is representative of many such actions in northern Virginia during the early part of the American Civil War.

 Commemoration

-A new historic marker was unveiled May 5, 2013 at the intersection of Braddock Road and Dunleigh Drive in Burke to commemorate the “Bog Wallow Ambush.”
-The marker is just outside Annandale, between Rolling Road and Guinea Road.
+A new historic marker was unveiled May 5, 2013, at the intersection of Braddock Road and Dunleigh Drive in Burke to commemorate the “Bog Wallow Ambush.”
+The marker is just outside Annandale.
+Dunleigh Drive is on the southern side of Braddock Road between Rolling Road and Guinea Road.